Shawn Mendes Tattoo Guide: Every Ink The Singer Has...So Far

 Picture: Instagram/In My Blood Video

-The latest addition to his collection is this swallow, a bird which 'is one of the only few of its kind that remember their home' which holds enormous relevance to Shawn who spends a large chunk of his life on the road touring.
+Another addition to his collection is this swallow, a bird which 'is one of the only few of its kind that remember their home' which holds enormous relevance to Shawn who spends a large chunk of his life on the road touring.
 Shawn also told fans that 'sailors used to get it before a voyage and it a symbol of a traveller'.
-His new video for 'In My Blood' saw it take centre stage for the first time and we are seriously digging it.
+His music video for 'In My Blood' saw it take centre stage for the first time and we are seriously digging it.

 The Number Eight On His Finger

-If you look really carefully in the previous picture, you can see the number 8 scribed onto his middle finger, which takes his mighty tat total up to a whopping six!
+If you look really carefully in the previous picture, you can see the number 8 scribed onto Shawn's middle finger.
 It's probably the least cryptic of the bunch as 8 is both his lucky number and represents his birthday- 08/08/1998.

-He recently told fans that he thinks he needs to slow down and wait for something meaningful before he inks anymore of himself, which has got us wondering what could possibly have more significance than an actual sound wave of his parents voices?!
-We're excited to see what else he's got up his sleeve.
+He previously told fans that he thinks he needs to slow down and wait for something meaningful before he inks anymore of himself, which has got us wondering what could possibly have more significance than an actual sound wave of his parents voices?!

-Watch Shawn share a pretty awkward moment with rumoured girlfriend Hayley Baldwin